 - The doctor or other medical professional owed your child a certain standard of care.
-All care providers have a responsibility to look out for their patients, taking any and all reasonable steps to ensure their wellbeing.
+All care providers have a responsibility to take any and all reasonable steps to ensure their patients’ wellbeing.

 - The responsible party failed to abide by the appropriate standard of care, either due to negligent actions or inaction.
 This can be determined by comparing the doctor’s actions to those of others in similar situations with the help of testimony from medical experts.